 Results will be displayed on the Nidderdale Triathlon Website.

 The prize giving will be at the finish line once the last competitor is back.
 Prizes will be given to the 1st 2nd and 3rd Female and Male, 1st Female and 1st Male Vet (40-49, 50-59,60+) along with one for 1st Female and 1st Male local competitors.

 RayNet for providing race communications on the bike leg.
-Mark Livesey and Functional Fitness Events for the loan of blue carpet, bike racking, pedestrian barriers and the finish gantry.
 NYPTri for signs, fencing, cones, marshals bibs, help on the risk assessments and lots of little things.
 Up and Running in Harrogate for the race bags.
 Last but not least all our amazing volunteer without whom the Sprint Triathlon would not be possible.